 Reasons to switch life insurance policies

-If you’ve already got a good policy, why the sudden interest in switching life insurance companies?
+If you’ve already got a good policy, why would you want to switch life insurance companies?
 There could be any number of reasons, including the following:

-- Your needs have changed: your children have grown and no longer need support, you’ve gotten divorced or your current level of coverage is no longer necessary.
+- Your needs have changed.
+Perhaps your children have grown and no longer need support, you’ve gotten divorced or your current level of coverage is no longer necessary.

-- You’ve decided to switch from a term policy to whole life insurance to take advantage of the cash value — or, conversely, you’d like to cancel your whole life policy for the simplicity of term.
+- You’ve decided to switch from a term policy to whole life insurance to obtain permanent coverage — or, conversely, you’d like to cancel your whole life policy for the simplicity of term.

 - You can no longer afford the premium payments.

 Whatever the reason, you might find that your previous plan isn’t what you want.

 Switching your insurance may seem daunting, but you can complete the process relatively simply.
 For maximum ease, you may want to consult the following steps:

 - Choose the type of life insurance you want.
 The first step is to choose if you want term or permanent life insurance.
 Term insurance lasts for a certain period and may require a medical exam.
 These policies can also be more expensive to buy as you get older.
 Annuities and cash-value policies, such as whole, universal and variable life products, can be more complex and costlier to replace because they often involve surrender charges, 1035 exchanges and the use of policy loans to fund a new life insurance policy.

 - Determine how much coverage you need.
 After you determine the type of policy to buy, it may be time to decide how much coverage you want.
 Consider what you want the death benefit payout to cover and how you’d like your beneficiary to use it.
 Are you looking to replace your income for your spouse, leave an inheritance for your children or just provide for burial expenses?
 The level of death benefit you choose will depend on what you want it to be used for.